 Robynn attended school at UCLA, were she graduated as both an Acute Care Nurse Practitioner and a Clinical Nurse Specialist.
 She is board certified as an Acute Care Nurse Practitioner.
 In 2005 she obtained the NASPExAM/IBHRE testamur for pacing from Heart Rhythm Society.

 Her responsibilities at UCLA included managing both Pediatric and Adult Congenital Electrophysiology patients.
 She oversees a busy state of the art device clinic with the latest in remote monitoring for our patients both domestically and internationally.
 Robynn is excited to continue her career here at UCLA caring for both Pediatric and Adult Congenital patients.

-Roslyn joined the UCLA Pediatric Cardiology team in July 2018.
-Her previous nursing experience includes thirteen years as a Pediatric Intensive Care Unit nurse specializing in Pediatric Cardiac ICU care at several hospitals across the US.
+Roslyn joined UCLA as the Fetal and Pediatric Outpatient Cardiology Nurse Coordinator in July 2018.
+Her previous nursing experience began at Lucile Packard Children’s Hospital Stanford in 2005 as a Pediatric Intensive Care Unit nurse.
+She continued her career as a travel nurse specializing in PICU, Pediatric Cardiac ICU and Neonatal ICU care at several hospitals across the US.
 Roslyn has also worked with the William Novick Global Cardiac Alliance as a PICU Nurse Educator, traveling to developing countries to provide ICU care after pediatric cardiac surgery and educating medical staff.